-where $V$ is the investor's wealth relative to the market portfolio, $G$ is the generating function, $\mu$ are the benchmark normalized prices known as the \emph{market weights} and $\Gamma$ is a \emph{finite variation} process with $\Gamma(0) = 0$ (all of these quantities are precisely defined in Section~\ref{sec:functionally_generated}).
+where $V$ is the investor's wealth normalized by the wealth of the market portfolio, $G$ is the generating function, $\mu$ are the benchmark normalized prices known as the \emph{market weights} and $\Gamma$ is a \emph{finite variation} process with $\Gamma(0) = 0$ (all of these quantities are precisely defined in Section~\ref{sec:functionally_generated}).
 Certain choices of bounded functions $G$ lead to long-only portfolios in which the $\Gamma$ term is strictly increasing.
-As such, over a sufficiently long time horizon, one expects $\Gamma$ to overtake the bounded \emph{diversity term} $G(\mu(t)) - G(\mu(0))$ leading to market outperformance, known as a \emph{relative arbitrage} in the literature.
-Obtaining guarantees for the outperformance time is a well studied topic in the SPT literature with numerous sufficient conditions on the market dynamics and generating functions $G$ derived \cite{fernholz2005diversity,pal2016geometry,fernholz2005relative,larsson2021relative}.
-Additionally, a substantial literature exists modelling the aforementioned emperically observed macroscopic properties, some of which has led to advances in stochastic analysis of independent interest \cite{itkin2024open,banner2005atlas,ichiba2011hybrid,cuchiero2019polynomial,monter2019dynamics}.
+As such, over a sufficiently long time horizon, one expects $\Gamma$ to overtake the bounded \emph{diversity term} $G(\mu(t)) - G(\mu(0))$, leading to market outperformance, known as a \emph{relative arbitrage} in the literature.
+Obtaining guarantees for the outperformance time is a well-studied topic in the SPT literature, with numerous sufficient conditions derived for the market dynamics and the generating functions $G$ \cite{fernholz2005diversity,pal2016geometry,fernholz2005relative,larsson2021relative}.
+Additionally, a substantial literature exists modelling the aforementioned empirically observed macroscopic properties, some of which have led to advances in stochastic analysis of independent interest \cite{itkin2024open,banner2005atlas,ichiba2011hybrid,cuchiero2019polynomial,monter2019dynamics}.

 The deceptively simple wealth decomposition \eqref{eqn:master_intro} leads to powerful implications regarding the possibility of outperforming the market portfolio.
-However, the functionally generated portfolio differs from the benchmark market portfolio in a crucial way; to achieve its performance the functionally generated portfolio continuously rebalances, while the market portfolio does not.
-As such, the performance of a functionally generated portfolio suffers in the presence of market frictions since, in reality, the investor's trades moves prices leading to more expensive execution.
-As such, in the analysis of the performance of functionally generated portfolios there is a critical tension between rebalancing frequently to grow the $\Gamma$ term, and trading in a nonagressive manner so as to control price impact and resulting transaction costs.
+However, the functionally generated portfolio differs from the benchmark market portfolio in a crucial way; to achieve its performance it continuously rebalances, while the market portfolio does not.
+Consequently, the performance of a functionally generated portfolio suffers in the presence of market frictions since, in reality, the investor's trades move prices and incur execution costs.
+As such, in the analysis of the performance of functionally generated portfolios there is a critical tension between rebalancing frequently to grow the $\Gamma$ term and trading in a nonaggressive manner so as to control price impact and resulting transaction costs.